-Working eight or more hours each day takes some getting used to.
+Working eight or more hours each day takes some getting used to, said Loch.
 Don't expect to be able to go out with friends several nights during the week, or stay up until midnight (or later) every night like you did in college.
-Early on, create healthy work habits that will contribute to career success.
+Early on, create healthy work habits that contribute to career success.
 Eat well, get enough sleep and maximize your free time to keep a work-life balance.
-[MORE: 5 Ways to Improve Your Work-Life Balance Today]

-Create and stick to a personal budget.
-For most new professionals who are used to living on a college-student budget, seeing that huge dollar amount on their first salaried paycheck seems like an invitation to do all the things they couldn't afford in school — rent a nice apartment, take expensive trips, purchase designer clothes, etc. If you're out on your own for the first time, it's important to create a budget to figure out how much disposable income you'll really have each month after all the bills are paid.
-If you're paying off student-loan debt, be especially careful when taking on new debt to finance a large purchase or run up your credit card bills.
+For most new professionals who are used to living on a college student budget, seeing that huge dollar amount on their first salaried paycheck seems like an invitation to do all the things they couldn't afford in school: rent a nice apartment, take expensive trips, purchase designer clothes, etc. Loch noted that it's important to create a budget to figure out how much disposable income you'll really have each month after all the bills are paid.
+If you're paying off student loan debt, be careful when taking on new debt to finance a large purchase.

 You won't last long in a job or company that conflicts with your morals and values, or a job that doesn't motivate you.
-Make sure you consider your own personality traits before accepting a new job, and continuously evaluate how your job, company and career fit with your beliefs and motivators.
+Make sure you consider your own personality traits before accepting a new job, Loch said.
+From there, continuously evaluate how your job, company, and career fit with your beliefs and motivators.

 Spending your entire career with one company is now the exception rather than the rule, so don't fall in love with your first job or company.
 You may suddenly find yourself wanting to move on, or your company may hit hard times and face layoffs.
-It's important to always be thinking about your next move, even if you enjoy your current position.
+Loch advised new grads to always be thinking about their next move, even if they enjoy their current position.

 Additional reporting by Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.